oben11/SecretSMP/README.md

 # SecretSMP

-Mii Channel Recreation for a minecraft server I'm working on
+Mii Channel Recreation for a minecraft server I'm working on# CSCE240